 Understanding Geographic Atrophy

-While there are multiple effective treatments available for wet AMD, there are currently no approved treatments for GA.
+While there are multiple effective treatments available for neovascular (“wet”) AMD, there are currently no approved treatments for GA.

-Excessive activation of the complement cascade results in destruction of healthy cells, which can lead to the onset or progression of many diseases including GA.8,9
+Excessive activation of the complement cascade results in destruction of healthy cells, which can lead to the onset or progression of many diseases including GA.7,8

-Pegcetacoplan is a targeted C3 inhibitor designed to regulate uncontrolled or excessive complement activation.
+Pegcetacoplan is a targeted C3 therapy under investigation for geographic atrophy (GA), a leading cause of blindness.
 We believe that pegcetacoplan may slow the growth of GA lesions by regulating excessive complement activation.